Al-Barakah (Islamic State administrative district): Politics and governance

-In governing al-Barakah, ISIL attempted to coopt local Arab tribes and clans.
+After taking control, the Islamic State started to provide public services and hired many people who had previously worked for Syrian state services.
+For instance, it hired "all" state-employed electricians in the area to repair power lines in al-Barakah.
+In governing al-Barakah, IS also attempted to coopt local Arab tribes and clans.
 In doing so, it exploited lingering anti-Kurdish sentiment among al-Hasakah Governorate's Arab population.
-ISIL had originally "downplay[ed] accusations of anti-Kurdish racism" and presented itself as pan-Sunni organization which regarded ethnicity as unimportant.
-Consequently, a significant number of Kurds actually joined ISIL in al-Hasakah Governorate.
-Over time, however, ISIL's relations with the Kurdish population of Syria in general worsened due to the successes of the mostly Kurdish YPG/YPJ.
-As many Arabs feared Kurdish expansionism, ISIL thus started to present itself as defender of the Arab population and employed anti-Kurdish rhetoric.
-This tactic had some success, even convincing former Arab critics of ISIL that the jihadists' rule over al-Hasakah Governorate was preferable to the YPG/YPJ.
-Militant anti-Kurdish members of the Arab Tayy and Jibur tribes sided with ISIL in order to defend al-Barakah Province from the YPG-led Eastern al-Hasakah offensive of 2015.
+IS had originally "downplay[ed] accusations of anti-Kurdish racism" and presented itself as pan-Sunni organization which regarded ethnicity as unimportant.
+Consequently, a significant number of Kurds actually joined IS in al-Hasakah Governorate.
+Over time, however, the Islamic State's relations with the Kurdish population of Syria in general worsened due to the successes of the mostly Kurdish YPG/YPJ.
+As many Arabs feared Kurdish expansionism, IS thus started to present itself as defender of the Arab population and employed anti-Kurdish rhetoric.
+This tactic had some success, even convincing former Arab critics of IS that the jihadists' rule over al-Hasakah Governorate was preferable to the YPG/YPJ.
+Militant anti-Kurdish members of the Arab Tayy and Jibur tribes sided with IS in order to defend al-Barakah Province from the YPG-led Eastern al-Hasakah offensive of 2015.

-ISIL's governance of al-Barakah occasionally suffered from some internal turmoil: At some point in or after 2016, some local ISIL judges went on strike to protest the impunity with which ISIL security officials ("amnis") were allowed to act in al-Barakah.
+The Islamic State's governance of al-Barakah occasionally suffered from some internal turmoil: At some point in or after 2016, some local IS judges went on strike to protest the impunity with which IS security officials ("amnis") were allowed to act in al-Barakah.
 By this point, civilians had also voiced opposition to the security agents' behavior.
-Regardless, higher-ranking ISIL officials ignored the issue.
+Regardless, higher-ranking IS officials ignored the issue.
+As IS control over its territories weakened, the severity of punishments increased, including in al-Barakah.
+One local recalled that IS security forces initially undertook actual investigations, but later started to just execute suspects.